The Emoji Movie: Plot

-Gene is an emoji that lives in Textopolis, a digital city inside the phone of his user, a teenager named Alex.
-He is the son of two meh emojis named Mel and Mary and is able to make multiple expressions despite his parents' upbringing.
+Gene is an emoji that lives in Textopolis, a digital city inside the smartphone of middle school student Alex.
+He is the son of two meh emojis named Mel and Mary and, unlike other emojis, is able to make multiple expressions, which makes him an outcast.
 His parents are hesitant about him going to work, but Gene insists so that he can feel useful.

 Upon receiving a text from his love interest Addie McCallister, Alex decides to send her an emoji.
-When Gene is selected, he panics, makes a panicked expression, and wrecks the text center.
-Gene is called in by Smiler, a smiley emoji and leader of the text center, who concludes that Gene is a "malfunction" and therefore must be deleted.
-Gene is chased by bots but is rescued by Hi-5, a once-popular emoji who has since lost his fame due to lack of use.
-He tells Gene that he can be fixed if they find a hacker, and Hi-5 accompanies him so that he can reclaim his fame.
+Once selected, Gene panics, sends a bizarre face, and wrecks the text center.
+He is called in by Smiler, a smiley emoji and leader of the text center, who concludes that Gene is a "malfunction" and therefore must be deleted.
+Gene is chased by bots.
+He is rescued by Hi-5, a once-popular emoji who has fallen into disuse.
+Hi-5 tells him that he can be fixed if they find a hacker, so the two set off together so that Gene can become a "normal" emoji and Hi-5 can regain his popularity.

 Smiler sends more bots to look for Gene when she finds out that he has left Textopolis, as his actions have caused Alex to think that his phone needs to be fixed.
-Gene and Hi-5 come to a piracy app where they meet a hacker emoji named Jailbreak, who wants to reach Dropbox so that she can live in the cloud.
-The trio is attacked by Smiler's bots, but manage to escape into the game Candy Crush.
-Jailbreak reveals that Gene can be fixed in the cloud, and the group goes off into the Just Dance app.
-While there, Jailbreak is revealed to be a princess emoji who fled home after tiring of being stereotyped.
+Gene and Hi-5 come to a Piracy App where they meet a hacker emoji named Jailbreak, who wants to reach Dropbox so that she can live in the cloud.
+The trio is attacked by Smiler's bots, but escapes into the game Candy Crush.
+Jailbreak explains that Gene can be fixed in the cloud, and the group goes off into the Just Dance app.
+While there, Jailbreak confesses she is a princess emoji who fled home after tiring of being stereotyped.
 They are once again attacked by bots, and their actions cause Alex to delete the Just Dance app.
 Gene and Jailbreak escape, but Hi-5 is taken along with the app and ends up in the trash.